452nd Flight Test Squadron: YAL-1 Airborne Laser Aircraft

 In December 2002, the 452d received the YAL-1 Airborne Laser Aircraft, a modified Boeing 747-400F freighter.
 In July 2002, the modified aircraft took the first of a series of test flights.
 After receiving airworthiness certification, the aircraft was flown to Edwards Air Force Base, California, in December 2002, for the installation of systems.
 As part of the YAL-1 program, Detachment 2 of the squadron was established at Kirtland Air Force Base, New Mexico.
 The YAL-1A, made more than a dozen flights demonstrating its airworthiness.
 With only its computers and infrared heat sensors aboard, it successfully tracked a ballistic missile launched from Vandenberg AFB from cloud-break to burnout, confirming it could carry out the first part of its mission.

 The aircraft returned to airworthiness flight testing in December 2004 following installation of the beam control/fire control system.
-In November 2004, all six modules of the chemical oxygen iodine laser laser were successfully fired for the first time.
+In November 2004, all six modules of the chemical oxygen iodine laser were successfully fired for the first time.
 In August 2005, the YAL-1 completed a series of flight tests demonstrating the performance of the beam and flight control systems.
 The beacon illuminating laser, able to control the beam to allow for atmospheric distortion, was delivered in January 2006.
 (Note: Although this article is dated in 2000, it contains information subsequent to that year.)
 Flight testing of the YAL-1 was transferred to the 417th Flight Test Squadron in March 2006.

 RQ-4 Global Hawk UAV

-The squadron began flight testing for the General Atomics RQ-4 Global Hawk UAV in 2004, starting with the RQ-4A Block 10 in a major change in the tyoe of aircraft tested.
+The squadron began flight testing for the Northrop Grumman RQ-4 Global Hawk UAV in 2004, starting with the RQ-4A Block 10 in a major change in the tyoe of aircraft tested.
 Subsequently, the unit has tested RQ-4B Blocks 20, 30, 40, and has tested the NATO RQ-4D and Korea and Japan RQ-4 variants.
 The squadron was inactive from 2010 to 2017.
 The squadron is the test force for the Global Vigilance Task Force.
 The squadron marked the end of Global Hawk testing in a ceremony held on 9 June 2023.